pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Overlay with countdown.md

 Link to the Non Minified code: https://github.com/pierian-co/Adobe-Target-Reusable-Experience-Templates/blob/main/Non%20Minified/Overlay%20with%20countdown.js
 <p>&nbsp;</p>

-Following properties of the Overlay can be customized as per individual requirements
+Following properties of the Overlay with countdown template can be customized as per individual requirements

 <p>&nbsp;</p>